marcusroei/devops-exercise/README.md

 # BigPanda DevOps Exercise
 #### INTRO
 Good morning, Mr. Panda.
 Your mission, should you choose to accept it, involves the development and deployment of two nanoservices.
-Please read the following instructions before starting to implement your mission, you don't want to miss any important instruction, especially those in [General Guidelines](#general-guidelines)
+Please read the following instructions **carefully** before starting to implement your mission, you don't want to miss any important instruction, especially those in [General Guidelines](#general-guidelines)

 #### Get your environment ready
 You'll need a linux machine with the ability to run vms.